suffolklibraries/lgc/content/collections/events/lowestoft-movers-02-08.md

     content:
       -
         type: text
-        text: "Lowestoft movers meets at St Margaret's Hall and The Seagull Theatre in Lowestoft.
+        text: 'Lowestoft Movers meets at The Seagull Theatre in Lowestoft.
 The Seagull is located minutes away from the Pakefield Beach.
-The nearest "
+The nearest '
       -
         type: text
         marks: